KivalEvan/BeatSaber-JSMap/README.md

 - Using wrapper type to handle/modify data, while contain guard rail, can lead to unexpected result
   - This can only be a problem when dealing with multiple beatmap version at once
-- Instantiating nested object or array depends on the property and does not allow mix-and-match
-  - However, it can still process like normally if you choose to ignore the error
 - Info `addMap` method is incomplete

 ## Credits